SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/URD.md

 3. **Security**: The system should adhere to industry-standard security practices to protect user data and privacy.

-4. **Scalability**: The system should be scalable to accommodate growing user demand and content libraries.

-5. **Usability**: The system should have an intuitive user interface and navigation experience across all devices.
+4. **Usability**: The system should have an intuitive user interface and navigation experience across all devices.

-6. **Compatibility**: The system should be compatible with a wide range of Apple devices and platforms.
+5. **Compatibility**: The system should be compatible with a wide range of Apple devices and platforms.

 ## 4. Assumptions and Constraints